-- Deployment of the new information technology solution for debt management and financial management will require that employees have advanced subject matter and technology skills. - Increasing oversight by state agencies and federal regulatory mandates will require employees to perform a greater level of post issuance monitoring and compliance. - Enhanced post issuance monitoring and compliance throughout the debt life cycle will require that staff perform additional responsibilities in conjunction with automating certain functions. - Increases in the number of conduit issuances for charter schools and other increases in debt authorization will shift agency resources to meet this challenge. - Employees will require increased cross-training in functional and technical areas. - New skill sets may be required as the Authority is slated to implement the state's ERP solution, ProjectONE, which includes CAPPS. - Employee retention incentivized by market pay for accumulating knowledge, skills and ability will result in greater stress on the salary budget.
+- Increasing oversight by state agencies and federal regulatory mandates will require employees to perform a greater level of post issuance monitoring and compliance. - Enhanced post issuance monitoring and compliance throughout the debt life cycle will require that staff perform additional responsibilities in conjunction with automating certain functions. - Conduit issuances for charter schools and other increases in debt authorization will shift agency resources to meet this challenge. - Employees will require increased cross-training in functional and technical areas. - New skill sets may be required as the Authority is slated to implement CAPPS. - Employee retention incentivized by market pay for accumulating knowledge, skills and ability will result in greater stress on the salary budget.